-The clubhouse was finished by July 1961, and a house warming party was held on August I, 1961.
+The clubhouse was finished by July 1961, and a housewarming party was held on August 1, 1961.
 The landscaping was designed and planted by Dick Hookanson, a landscape architect, and many of the original plantings are still in place.

 DEVELOPMENT OF A RACING FLEET

 In 1963, the first professionally built Snipe Class sailboat arrived on St. Croix.
 Howard Finch, a member of the Club was traveling in Portugal when he came across a Snipe being built in a wooden boat building shop.
 He was impressed with the quality and price.
 He bought one on the spot and had it shipped to St. Croix.
 Thereafter, St. Croix Marine brought the boats in and now St. Croix Yacht Club had a fleet of internationally recognized sailboats.
 The Snipe fleet was extremely active and was directly responsible for starting the International Sugar Mill Regatta.
 These regattas drew sailors in from other islands and the United States.
 Interest in the fiberglass Sunfish grew and so did its fleet, becoming the largest fleet around.
+In 1972, the Yacht Club hosted the Caribbean Sunfish Championships in which 56 Sunfish raced.
 Jens Hookanson went on to win the North American Championships and a 13th by Al Lang.
 Later, Peter Stanton earned the title of Top Junior Sunfish Sailor for the 1999 Worlds.